sharadalt/sharadalt.github.io/_portfolio/blokitoff.md

 ##### Results
-With Blocitoff, you can see your progress in your to-do list and don't have to worry about the maintainance of your to-do list.
+With Todo_list, you can see your progress in your to-do list and don't have to worry about the maintainance of your to-do list.

 ##### Conclusion
-Blocitoff is the way togo for your to-do lists.
+Todo_list is the way togo for your to-do lists.